EtienneK/cv/cv.md

     I was accepted into Standard Bank Corporate and Investment Banking’s information technology graduate trainee program.
 The program took me through different areas within the bank’s IT department.
 I was also selected as one of the top 3 best performing IT graduates and was awarded the opportunity to go and work in Standard Bank’s São Paulo branch for 3 months.

-    The different areas I’ve worked in and the skills I’ve used and learned were:
+    The different areas I’ve worked in were:

     -   Back Office Calypso Programme — I worked as a Java developer on the Calypso back office settlement system.
-Tasks consisted of fixing bugs, adding new functionality and configuring Ant scripts.
-I also did some business analysis and had to test and document the Calypso system to see if it could replace the bank’s call accounts system.

     -   Technology Infrastructure Group — I was part of the Microsoft SQL Server team where I developed SQL scripts and did general database management tasks.
-I also developed a web based application in PHP and MySQL that was used to record and monitor different metrics within the department.

     -   Front Office Alchemy Programme — I worked as a Java developer on the Alchemy front office trading system.
-I helped to fix bugs and implement new functionality using Hibernate and other Java technologies.

     -   São Paulo — One of the two main tasks I’ve had during my stay in Brazil was to develop a simple cash transfer system using Visual Basic Application scripting and Excel.
-My other main task was to analyse and document an existing system that they wanted to replace with a new one.

     Notable Achievements: